gvellut/jncep/README.md

 EMAIL = jnclogin@aol.com
 ```

 **Warning**: When using that command from the command-line, the shell may need some characters to be escaped.
 The rules vary depending on what shell is used.
-Review the output to check if the option was set correctly.
+Also, the command doesn't process the `~` (user HOME directory, usually expanded by the shell) nor resolve a relative path to an absolute one.
+Please review the output to check if the option was set as intended.

 An alternative to using this command (as well as `unset`) is to edit the `config.ini` file with a text editor.
 The file must be saved in the **UTF-8 encoding**.